 Fair Digital Object -- digital object in the context of a system of policies and infrastructure to support realization of the FAIR principles.

 identifier (CDIF) -- an association between a sequence of bits and a unique resource of interest.
 Typically represented as a sequence of characters.
-NOTE: identifiers loose value if there is no clear, unambiguous specification of what they identify.
+NOTE: identifiers lose value if there is no clear, unambiguous specification of what they identify.

 persistent identifier -- identifier that has the intention that its binding is to the precise same resource for the lifetime of systems using the identifier